 We’ve researched the causes of these increases, and have heard everything from decreased state funding to bloated administrations to increased student enrollment.
 It all depends on who you’re talking to and may be a combination of all three.
 With Americans shouldering $1.2 trillion in student loan debt, and about eight million of them in default, many solutions have been offered.
 The most recent one is from Hilary Clinton, where she proposes major new spending by the federal government that would help undergraduates pay tuition at public colleges without needing loans.

 Most of the solutions offered would “stick” it to someone through increased regulations and taxes.
 Tuition Heroes™ has a more free-market “carrot” approach.
 We believe in true competition and reward performance.
 Competition lowers prices and ensures continual improvement.
-Tuition Heroes tracks tuition for all US institutions and calculates a compound annual growth rate (CAGR) over a rolling four year period for each one.
+Tuition Heroes tracks tuition for all US institutions and calculates a compound annual growth rate (CAGR) for each one.
 We then assign a rating for each school and designate those with a CAGR of 2.5% or less a Tuition Hero™.
 Each Tuition Hero can then get a Tuition Hero badge to display on their websites and social media accounts.

 It’s very similar to the Energy Star program for energy efficient appliances.
 If you don’t have an Energy Star badge on your appliance for consumers to see when they compare products, you’re at a disadvantage.
 The Tuition Hero “carrot” approach doesn’t force institutions to do anything, and it doesn’t “stick” it to anyone.
 It’s a standard that all institutions should strive to achieve.
 Peer pressure is a powerful thing, especially when there are dollars involved.